 Is it compulsory for all students?

 The SSCs are entirely optional for students.
 The available SSCs will be made public through the website / VLE each year.
 Students, who are interested, should complete and submit an online application.
-Students can also get the application from the Department of Medial Education.
 Students are offered the SSCs on the 'first come first served' basis.

 What will students gain by doing this?